krassykrastev/FileStarter/README.md

 ## ✨ Features:

-🔹 Launch up to 4 apps / files (Teams, Outlook, or custom files) on a configurable schedule <br>
+🔹 Launch up to 4 apps / files (Teams, Outlook, or custom files) on a configurable schedule
-🔹 Vacation mode (temporarily disable auto-start using date range) <br>
+🔹 Vacation mode (temporarily disable auto-start using date range)
-🔹 Prevents launching duplicate instances <br>
+🔹 Prevents launching duplicate instances
-🔹 Built-in retry mechanism and launch verification <br>
+🔹 Built-in retry mechanism and launch verification
-🔹 System tray integration with quick controls <br>
+🔹 System tray integration with quick controls
-🔹 Startup health check for missing custom files <br>
+🔹 Startup health check for missing custom files
-🔹 Shows notifications for broken paths or other alerts <br>
+🔹 Shows notifications for broken paths or other alerts
-🔹 Start VPN first and only when it's connected then starts the selected file(s) <br>
+🔹 Start VPN first and only when it's connected then starts the selected file(s)
-🔹 Logs changes and other important events <br>
+🔹 Logs changes and other important events
-🔹 Log file is automatically cleared at **1 MB** to prevent growth <br>
+🔹 Log file is automatically cleared at **1 MB** to prevent growth

 ---